srmq/anchor-solhedge/readme.md

 is associated to the option sellers (makers) as well as the option buyers (takers) for that vault.
 Each vault support up to $2^{16}$ makers and $2^{16}$ takers.
-When a user enters in a vault (as a maker or taker) only the accounts to support her entrance are created by him, so the transaction costs are very low for everyone.
+When a user enters in a vault (as a maker or taker) only the accounts to support her entrance are created by her, so the transaction costs are very low for everyone.

 When a user enters a put option vault as a maker, this means that (at this moment) she wants to sell an option taker the right to sell her wBTC at strike price at a given time in the future.
 Suppose